Michael Najjar: Life and education

-In 1993, Najjar graduated from the Berlin Bildo Academy of New Media Arts.
-The institution placed a strong emphasis on photography, video, and computer technology as forms of artistic expression.
-The philosophical framework was influenced by revolutionary and visionary thinkers such as Vilém Flusser, Paul Virilio and Jean Baudrillard.
-His life and work in Brazil, Cuba, Spain, England, Japan and the United States characterise the global orientation of his art.
-Michael Najjar was a Hasselblad Ambassador from 2012 – 2017.
-He was nominated for the Prix Pictet in 2018, 2019 and 2025.
-In 2019, he was shortlisted for the Sony World Award and invited as a guest artist to the CERN physics laboratory.
-He held the ACAF residency (Australian Chinese Art Foundation) and the Annealing residency at the Shanghai Museum of Glass in 2024.
+In 1993, Najjar graduated from the Berlin Bildo Academy of New Media Arts, an institution that placed a strong emphasis on photography, video, and computer technology as forms of artistic expression.
+Its philosophical framework drew from thinkers such as: Vilém Flusser, Paul Virilio and Jean Baudrillard.
+Najjar has lived and worked in Brazil, Cuba, Spain, England, Japan and the United States reflecting the international orientation of his practice.
+Najjar was a Hasselblad Ambassador from 2012 – 2017 and was nominated for the Prix Pictet in 2018, 2019 and 2025.
+In 2019, he was shortlisted for the Sony World Award and invited as a guest artist of the CERN physics laboratory.
+He held the ACAF residency (Australian Chinese Art Foundation) in 2024.

-Michael Najjar is also one of Virgin Galactic's pioneer astronauts and will soon be flying into space on board the privately owned VSS Unity.
+Najjar was also one of Virgin Galactic's first astronauts and is expected to fly into space aboard the VSS Unity.

 Work (selection)

-Michael Najjar is a highly regarded photo artist of his generation.
-Najjar's photographic and video works exemplify and draw on his interdisciplinary understanding of art.
-In his artistic practice he fuses art, science, and technology into visions of future social structures emerging under the impact of cutting-edge technologies.
+Michael Najjar's photographic and video works draw on an interdisciplinary understanding of art, fusing art, science, and technology into visions of future social structures shaped by the impact of cutting-edge technologies.

-Najjar's work is grouped in thematic series.
-His multidimensional practice frequently leads him to cross-field collaborations with scientists, researchers, and engineers.
-The variety of themes covered ranges from transformation of global megacities through compaction of information networks ("netropolis" 2003-2006 / 2016 ongoing), depictions of the human body transformed by biogenetic intervention ("bionic angel" 2006-2008) and virtualization of financial markets with smart algorithms ("high altitude" 2008-2010) to the future of the human species through space exploration ("outer space" since 2011).
-Since 2021 Michael Najjar works on a new series entitled "cool earth", which explores the future of our planet in times of climate change and focusses on the topic of the Anthropocene, climate engineering and the relationship between humans and nature.
+Najjar's work is organized in thematic series and his interdisciplinary practice frequently involves collaborations with scientists, researchers, and engineers.
+Themes explored across these series range from transformation of global megacities through compaction of information networks ("netropolis" 2003-2006 / 2016 ongoing), to depictions of the human body transformed by biogenetic intervention ("bionic angel" 2006-2008) the virtualization of financial markets through algorithmic trading ("high altitude" 2008-2010) and the future of the human species through space exploration ("outer space" since 2011).
+Since 2021, Michael Najjar has been working on a new series entitled "cool earth", which explores the future of the planet in the context of climate change focusing on the Anthropocene, climate engineering and the relationship between humans and nature.

-The performative aspect has also become a fundamental part of Najjar's work process.
-One essential hallmark of Najjar's work is the way it is deeply informed by an experiential hands-on approach.
-The intimate experience of "living through" situations, which provide the leitmotifs of his art is vital to the artist.
-For decades now, Najjar has undertaken journeys and expeditions around the globe.
-His projects often stem from remote fieldwork in liminal locations, often difficult to access.
-He has climbed seven-thousand-metre peaks, scaled skyscrapers, trekked active volcanoes, crossed glaciers, descended into ice caves, traversed deserts, and undergone intensive astronaut training – with the aim of becoming the first artist to travel into space.
-To create his images, Najjar exposes his body to extreme conditions, pushing his mental and physical limits in the context of challenging natural or technological environments.
+The performative aspect has become a fundamental part of Najjar's working process.
+A defining feature of his practice is the way it is informed by direct hands-on experience; the artist described the experience as "living through" the situations that provide the leitmotifs of his art as central to his work.
+For decades, Najjar has undertaken journeys and expeditions around the world, with many of his projects stemming from fieldwork in remote and often difficult to access locations.
+He has climbed seven-thousand-metre peaks, scaled skyscrapers, trekked active volcanoes, crossed glaciers, descended into ice caves, traversed deserts, and undergone intensive astronaut training.
+To create his images, Najjar exposes his body to extreme conditions, testing his mental and physical limits within challenging natural or technological environments.